d4v3r/pcf-start-stop/README.md

 ### Sample `crontab` setup

-Setup up a `crontab` entries to automate start and stop of the deployment.
+Setup up `crontab` entries to automate start and stop of the deployment.

+Date/Time is based on UTC.

 ***Don't forget to set the PATH***
 ```